emissary-ingress/emissary/user-guide/with-istio.md

 ## Automatic Sidecar Injection

 Newer versions of Istio support Kubernetes initializers to [automatically inject the Istio sidecar](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#automatic-sidecar-injection).
-With Ambassador, you don't need to inject the Istio sidecar -- Ambassador's Envoy instance will automatically route to the appropriate service(s).
-If you're using automatic sidecar injection, you'll need to configure Istio to not inject the sidecar automatically for Ambassador pods.
-There are several approaches to doing this that are [explained in the documentation](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#configuration-options).
+You don't need to inject the Istio sidecar into Ambassador's pods -- Ambassador's Envoy instance will automatically route to the appropriate service(s).
+Ambassador's pods are configured to skip sidecar injection, using an annotation as [explained in the documentation](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#policy).

 ## Roadmap